A bit of backstory when I first started developing React Native apps, I found there weren’t

 cd android && ./gradlew publish --track production

-Finally we make the assets
+Finally we make the assets and build folders available as

 artifacts for jobs in future stages.